 Lately (September 2017) UNESCO declared Hebron as a Palestinian World Heritage Site in danger.
 That came shortly after its controversial resolution on the Temple Mount (October 2016) – widely discussed by both sides.

-If you’re interested in more places to see in Israel/West Bank – see THIS ARTICLE
+If you’re interested in more places to see in Israel/West Bank – check out THIS ARTICLE